afozbek/100-days-of-code/log.md

 **Today's Progress**: Today I looked at Exception Handling in Java.
 I also looked at Pass-by-value and Pass-by-reference approach in java and I learned that java uses pass-by-value approach

 **Thougts** Exceptions a little bit confusing when first start learning

+### Day 42: July 8, 2019

+**Today's Progress**: Today I started to learn Servlets in Java.
+And I also looked at collections.

+**Thougts** Creating web applications using Servlets is hard to maintain